 Home « Frequently Asked Questions

-A. I no longer ship outside of the United States, including Canada.
-I've had some bad experiences, and appreciate you not even asking.
-There are NO exceptions on this.
+- A. I no longer ship outside of the United States, including Canada.
+I've had a few bad experiences, and appreciate you not even asking.
+There's NO exceptions on this.
 I'm sorry to those collectors outside of the US.
 If you have someone in the US I can mail them to and then they forward them along to you, no problem.
-Please let me know these intentions BEFORE you purchase plates because the order will be revoked immediately.
+Please let me know these intentions BEFORE you purchase plates because the order will be revoked immediately if the shipping address is outside the United States.

-A. I ship six days a week personally at the local post office via priority mail.
+I ship quickly six days a week personally at the local post office via priority mail.
 Plates purchased before noon EST (M-F) and before 9 am (Sat) ship that day under most circumstances.
 If for some reason they can't be mailed that day they will definitely be at the post office the next business day.
-And speaking of shipping, beginning Jan.
-21, 2024, the USPS is going up on their fees to $10.60 which is what I pay at the post office to ship your plate(s).
+And speaking of shipping, beginning Oct.7, 2024, the USPS is going up on their fees to $11.20 which is what I pay at the post office to ship your plate(s).

 I email a thank you note soon after purchase, then another email once mailed supplying tracking number and scheduled delivery date.
 NOTE: If you haven't received my email check your SPAM folder.
 My goal is to offer you THE BEST customer service in the license plate sales business, whether you're buying a $4 plate or a $400 plate.
 All my plates have been rinsed off, front and back, and will arrive inside a 3 mil plastic plate sleeve, then wrapped in newspaper.
 Cardboard is surrounding both ends of the plate and will arrive in a padded priority envelope which is taped up good.
 I take pride in packaging to assure you receive the contents the same way it left my hands.